 When you modify the default settings created with the project, your changes are persisted in launchSettings.json in the Properties folder.
 This file holds settings specific to each profile Visual Studio is configured to use to launch the application, including any environment variables that should be used.
 (Debug profiles are discussed in more detail in Servers).
-After modifying the ASPNETCORE_ENVIRONMENT variable in the web profile to be set to Staging, the launchSettings.json file in our sample project is shown below:
+For example, after adding another profile configured to use IIS Express, but using an ASPNETCORE_ENVIRONMENT value of Staging, the launchSettings.json file in our sample project is shown below: